How to Start a Repo Business in 2026: Licensing, Costs & Clients

 Estimate your startup costs

 A frequent misstep is underestimating insurance needs.
 Lenders require specific coverage like wrongful repossession and on-hook policies, not just a standard commercial auto plan.
-Also, budget $2,500 to $8,000 for state licensing, bonds, business registration, and initial marketing efforts.
+Get quotes before you commit to a truck purchase so the insurance cost does not surprise you.

 Here are 3 immediate steps to take: